JuanCely999/Economist-portfolio/README.md

 ### Perceptions of Rural Community Based Tourism in the Province of Alto Ricaurte, Boyaca
 **Code:** [`alto_ricaurte.r`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/alto_ricaurte).

 **Description:**  This project is carried out for the publication of this [`article`](http://www.scielo.org.co/pdf/soec/n47/2389-9050-soec-47-e10111358.pdf).
 Interviews were conducted with officials from public institutions, rural tourism actors, representatives of community action boards and producer associations to obtain a better approach to the development possibilities of rural community tourism.
-A textual analysis is carried out
+A textual analysis is carried out.

 **Skills:** descriptive statistics, data visualization, opinion mining, data mining.